kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 goal is to cover everyone's behind who stuck to the rules.

 You see, these *procedures* make sure that established workflows are carried out exactly the way they are supposed to be carried out.
-However, at this point the cloud is not established.
+However, at this point, the cloud is not established.
 There are no workflows on how to *&ldquo;do cloud&rdquo;*.

-You would be forgiven to think that the in-house IT operations would drive such a change.
+You would be forgiven to think that the in-house IT operations would *drive such a change*.
 They could be the ones who would spearhead moving to the cloud.
-However, what does the in-house IT ops do?
-They are setting up and maintaing servers.
+However, what do the in-house IT ops folks do?
+They are setting up and maintaining servers.
 Lots of them.
 Most of the time manually.
-When a new server is requested it is installed by someone and its IP address is recorded (by hand) in an asset management tool.
+When a new server is requested it is installed by someone by hand and its IP address is recorded, again by hand, in an asset management tool.

 This way of working does not go well with the cloud.
-Remember, the reason one would want to use the cloud is the fact that costs can be saved, new services can be used and the whole workflow can be more dynamic.
+Remember, the reason one would want to use the cloud is the fact that costs can be saved, new services can be used, and the whole workflow can be more dynamic.
 Deployments can happen faster.

 These are two different worlds.
-That's why IT operations does not usually lead the campaign for the cloud.
+That's why IT operations do not usually lead the campaign for the cloud.

 &ldquo;Who then?&rdquo; &mdash; you ask.

 Let's rephrase the question: who has the *most* to gain from cloud adoption?
-It's the department who has to foot the bill for the infrastructure.
+It's the department that has to foot the bill for the infrastructure.
 It's the project owners, developers who gain from reduced costs, faster deployments, etc.
 But they can't ask IT ops to move them to the cloud as they would gain nothing.

-That's why the first fledgeling cloud projects are usually in the realm of shadow IT.
+That's why the first fledgling cloud projects are usually in the realm of shadow IT.
 Maybe it's a cloud account set up with the company credit card, or a Kubernetes cluster set up without IT ops knowing about it.
 It completely bypasses the traditional IT procedures and is also not supported.